lunarc/lunarc_docs/docs/aurora_modules.md

 If you require additional toolchains, contact [Lunarc support](http://www.lunarc.lu.se/support/support-form/) to discuss your requirements.

 ## Selecting a toolchain
-The above choices of toolchains is a bit overwhealming, in particular for new users.
+The above choices of toolchains is a bit overwhelming, in particular for new users.
 We recommend to first make a choice of toolchain and then select a version.
 Good choices for general use are the toolchains:

 * **foss**, if you like to use the GCC compiler suite
 * **intel**, if you like to use the Intel compiler suite